Ferenc02/Block-Explorer/README.md

 # Project Description

 This project is designed to provide a comprehensive blockchain explorer tool.
-The platform allows users to browse the latest blocks on a ethereum blockchain, view detailed block and transaction information, search for blocks and addresses, and send transactions.
+The platform allows users to browse the latest blocks on an ethereum blockchain, view detailed block and transaction information, search for blocks and addresses, and send transactions.
 It aims to offer a user-friendly interface for interacting with blockchain data and performing various blockchain-related tasks efficiently with their local ganache server.

 ## Features